digital-asset/docs.daml.com/docs/3.0.0/docs/kubernetes/03-deploy-dependencies/02-create-certificate-issuers.rst

 #######################################

 .. note::
-   If you are deploying on AWS, you may skip this section as the Terraform config is provisioning a certificate authority using `AWS Private CA <https://aws.amazon.com/private-ca/>`_.
+   If you are deploying on AWS, you may skip this section as the Terraform config provisions a certificate authority using `AWS Private CA <https://aws.amazon.com/private-ca/>`_.

 Objectives
 **********